-Can you believe that this pic which is looking like an egg is actually a coconut pudding?
-Any guesses what that yellow thing which looks like egg yolk is?
-Definitely it’s not egg yolk.
+Can you believe that this photo which is looking like an egg is actually a coconut pudding?
+Any guesses what that yellow thing that looks like egg yolk is?
+Definitely, it’s not egg yolk.
 Then?
 Any guesses?

-This coconut pudding that looks exactly like eggs is actually a vegan recipe.
+This coconut milk pudding that looks exactly like eggs is actually a vegan recipe.

 How about having eggless eggs this Easter?
 I am sure you must be thinking I am crazy or gone berserk with non-stop posting for the BlogchattersA2Z challenge.

 So, the good news is that neither crazy nor berserk.
 I am very much in my senses and have come up with a wonderful innovative recipe for you all to try out this Easter.
 I am so very thankful to this challenge which forced me to don my thinking cap and come up with something interesting from various alphabets especially D, E. and…no no…wait for that.

 These vegan eggs are amazing.
 Not only the looks but the vegan egg white is as jiggly as the real egg white, the vegan egg yolk is as sticky as that of real yolk.